 5. Being unaware of investment risks

 Just because you’re nearing retirement doesn’t mean you should put your retirement savings at risk for the sake of higher returns.
 Make sure you have a diversified portfolio and are aware of things to watch out for when you are investing and retirement investment risks.
-You might also want to watch our video to find out more about how to invest in your super.

 6. Supporting adult children and aged parents